 In the afternoon, embark on an interesting boat trip on Tonle Sap Lake, the largest lake in South East Asia, declared a Biosphere Reserve by Unesco.
 There are more than three millions of Cambodian inhabiting around the lake and 90% of them earn a living by catching fish and making agricultures.
 Board a local boat and visit Kampong Phluk, a floating village built on stilts on the Tonle Sap.
-On the way, we will pass floating houses and impressive flooded forests.
+On the way, pass floating houses and impressive flooded forests.
 Observe daily life of villagers, explore floating schools, markets and more.

 Free at leisure until our drive transfers you back to the Siem Reap Airport for your departure flight to YANGON, Myanmar.
 Arrive in Yangon International Airport, clear the immigration customs, then move to the domestic terminal for domestic flight to Nyaung U Airport in Bagan.

 After that, we visit pagodas and temples including Shwezigon Pagoda, served as a prototype for later stupas built throughout the country, Ananda Temple - one of the most surviving masterpiece of the Mon architecture.
 Also known as the finest, largest, best preserved and most revered of the Bagan temples.

 In the afternoon, we will drive Myingabar Village to visit a Lacquer Ware Workshop - one of Myanmar's most treasured handicrafts.
 We continue to visit Dhammayangyi Temple - one of massive temples in Bagan.
 It was built in 12th century by Narathu King.
 It is infamous for its mysterious, bricked-up inner passageways and cruel history.